stasgm/menu-mono/readme.md

   - [ ] typescript
 - [ ] add shared validation library
 - [ ] add data immutalabity
-- [ ] fronend: import and use graphql schemas
+- [ ] frontend: import and use graphql schemas
-- [ ] fronend: zustand store - use selectors
+- [ ] frontend: zustand store - use selectors
-- [ ] fronend: zustand store - how to use: post\get state (isLoading, error etc)
+- [ ] frontend: zustand store - how to use: post\get state (isLoading, error etc)
-- [ ] fronend: add ENV param to use mocked data instead of api server
+- [ ] frontend: add ENV param to use mocked data instead of api-server